A Primer of C. F. Martin & Co. Model Names

-It returned again as a fancier version of modern Style 15, with white purfling and a high-gloss finish, before being put to bed yet again.
+Style 17 returned again as a fancier version of modern Style 15, with white purfling and a high-gloss finish, etc. before being put to bed yet again.

-More recently, Style 17 was revived as basically a 15 Series guitar with a spruce top instead of mahogany, and with a reddish finish tint and sunburst top in a 14-fret Dreadnought size and a 12-fret 000, the 000-17S.
+More recently, Style 17 was revived as basically a 15 Series guitar with a spruce top instead of mahogany, and with a reddish finish tint and sunburst top in a 14-fret D-17M size and a 12-fret 000-17SM.
 Those have since been retired.

-In 2016 three new sizes were offered in Style 17 (the 12-fret 00, 14-fret 00, and 14-fret 000), with two new cosmetic packages, the Black Smoke (all black with white trim and pickguard) and Whisky Sunset (bronze-orange to black sunburst.)
-And Style 17 is now re-positioned as Depression Era budget guitars made of all solid wood for players looking for a great value with a spruce top.
+In 2016, Style 17 became the 17 Series, and offers spruce-topped instruments in three new size (the 12-fret 00, 14-fret 00L, and 14-fret 000,) with two new cosmetic packages, the Black Smoke (all black with white trim and pickguard) and Whisky Sunset (bronze-orange to black sunburst.)
+And Style 17 is now re-positioned as quasi-Depression Era budget guitars made of all solid wood with thin matte finish for players looking for a great value with a spruce top.